Vanier Canada Graduate Scholarship

 - contacting their proposed graduate unit regarding their specific student submission deadline and requirements;

-- New: Vanier now requires applicants to systematically examine how differences in identity factors (such as sex, gender, race, ethnicity, religion, age and mental or physical disability) affect the outcomes of research and the impacts of research findings.
+- Reminder (updated): When applicable, Vanier encourages applicants to systematically examine how differences in identity factors (such as sex, gender, race, ethnicity, religion, age and mental or physical disability) affect the outcomes of research and the impacts of research findings.
 Applicants are now encouraged to take SGBA+ principles into account in their proposed research (see Application/nomination instruction – Task 10).

 Please note the following reminders: